sorodriguezz/config-client/README.md

 Uses path parameters in the URL (e.g., `/application/profile`).
 Compatible with Spring Cloud Config Server (all versions with automatic fallback handling).

+### 3. **generic-config-server**

+Uses the URL as-is without any additional parameters or path modifications.
+Designed for any generic HTTP endpoint that returns configuration data in JSON format.
+Perfect for REST APIs, custom endpoints, or any HTTP service that provides configuration.

 ## Usage